cescude/cstd/README.md

 * Don't design an API for infinite memory
 * User code doesn't need libc as a matter of course

+Even though I'm still experimenting w/ the APIs, I'm particularly proud of the simplicity and flexibility provided by the formatting & argument-parsing sections.

 ## Utilities

 Defines the following things which are generally helpful: